 Some start-ups or fast-moving companies are defined as disruptors due to their focus on identifying new valuable innovations that can improve the offerings within an industry.
 This may involve making use of the latest technologies, and applying it to financial markets such as mobile payments or insurance.

-This directly affects those incumbents who have been the field for a long time but are now stuck offering less valuable services.
-The latest report by PwC Global FinTech Survey, industry owners think that around 1/4thor more of their business is at the risk of being lost due to these disruptors.
+This directly affects those incumbents who have been in the field for a long time, but are now stuck offering less valuable services.
+The latest report by PwC Global FinTech Survey, says industry owners think that around 25% or more of their business is at the risk of being lost due to these disruptors.

 In 2014, the global investments of USD.
 In the same year, approximately $215 billion was spent by banks on IT for software and hardware services.